tldr-pages/tldr-pages-test-harness/README.md

 ## About

-This is a Bats test-suite that validates if a tldr-pages client is compatible with the [client specifications](https://github.com/tldr-pages/tldr/blob/main/CLIENT-SPECIFICATION.md) set out in the [tldr](https://github.com/tldr-pages/tldr) repository.
+A Bats test-suite that validates if a tldr-pages client is compatible with the [client specifications](https://github.com/tldr-pages/tldr/blob/main/CLIENT-SPECIFICATION.md) set out in the [tldr](https://github.com/tldr-pages/tldr) repository.

+You can see a summary of each test, including links to the relevant sections of the specification in the [`tldr.bats`](./tldr.bats) file.

 ## Results